 Click "Open Conversation" to view and respond.

 At the top of the Conversation, you will see the names of participants in that Conversation.
-Usually this will just be you and your healthcare provider, but sometimes you may see another provider or staff member's name, or other members of your program when applicable.
+Usually this will just be you and your healthcare provider, but sometimes you may see another provider or staff member's name.
+Multiple patients may not be added to the same conversation.

 Send a Message in the Conversation